akietmai/akietmai/README.md

 </p>

-- ✍ I'm a Full Stack Software Engineer with more than 2 years of experience in Web Development.
-I have 2 years of experience in Back-end PHP Laravel-related technologies and 6 months in Front-end.
+- ✍ I'm a Full Stack Software Engineer with 3 years of experience in Web Development.
+I have more than 2 years of experience in Back-end PHP Laravel-related technologies and 6 months in Front-end.
 I also spend time learning new technologies and best practices to become a better engineer.

 <br />